Spaceplane: India

 As of 2012, the Indian Space Research Organisation is developing a launch system named the Reusable Launch Vehicle (RLV).
 It is India's first step towards realizing a two-stage-to-orbit reusable launch system.
 A space plane serves as the second stage.
 The plane is expected to have air-breathing scramjet engines as well as rocket engines.
 Tests with miniature spaceplanes and a working scramjet have been conducted by ISRO in 2016.
 In April 2023, India successfully conducted an autonomous landing mission of a scaled-down prototype of the spaceplane.
 The RLV prototype was dropped from a Chinook helicopter at an altitude of 4.5 km and was made to autonomously glide down to a purpose-built runway at the Chitradurga Aeronautical Test Range, Karnataka.

 Japan

 As of 2018, Japan is developing the Winged Reusable Sounding rocket (WIRES), which if successful, may be used as a recoverable first-stage or as a crewed sub-orbital spaceplane.

-Other

-The Dawn Mk-II Aurora is a suborbital spaceplane being developed by Dawn Aerospace to demonstrate multiple suborbital flights per day.
-Dawn is based in the Netherlands and New Zealand, and is working closely with the American CAA.
-On 9 December 2020, the Civil Aviation Authority of New Zealand, working alongside the New Zealand Space Agency, issued a license allowing the vehicle to fly from a conventional airport.
-On 25 August 2021, the first test-flight campaign of five successful flights using surrogate jet engines was announced.
-As of 15 August 2022, 35 test flights have been complete, validating the vehicles aerodynamics, avionics, rapid deployment and various piloting modes.
-A qualified 2.5 kN.s pump-fed HTP/kerosene engine is being installed for high-performance high-altitude flights.
-Dawn Aerospace previously demonstrated multiple low-altitude rocket-powered flights per day on their Mk-I vehicle.